TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Constants and Setup are configuration options in TYPO3 TypoScript that set basic settings and variables for the website.
-"Constants" can be regarded as variables, referencing contents defined in the backend GUI.
+"Constants" can be seen as variables that reference content defined in the backend GUI.
         The "Setup" uses these "Constants" to put the variables to the place they are needed, to define behaviour of the frontend (and sometimes also backend).